 Tips to trips

 In summer you can ramble in beautiful nature, refresh your-self in the Pastviny dam, visit the aqua-park in Ústí nad Orlicí, or sporting area in Žamberk with a swimmning pool, tobogans and other attractions.
 You can really enjoy this district as cycle-tourists on many marked out rants (hundreds kilometers).
 You can also go on foot.
-Jirasek´s trace is on the 1 st position in the presentation of a very good touristic net.
-This way leads on the Orlické Mountains´edges.
-Your award a very nice views.
+Jirasek´s trace is on the 1st position in the presentation of a very good touristic net.
+This way leads on the Orlické Mountains’ edges.
+Your will be awarded with a very nice views.
 You can go around the Czechoslovakian military fortification built in years 1935-1938.
 If you are a fan of military history you can visit The Museum of military history in Králíky.
 The most well-known fort yards are Hanička, Bouda and Dobrošov.
 Except of natural views you can visit some of the rank of view-towers.
 You can visit these view-towers: Suchý vrch, Skuhrov, Velká Deštná, Andrlův chlum and more.
 There are also many attractive touristic destinations: Lanškroun castle, Letohrad castle, Litice castle, Choceň castle, Častolovice castle, Rychnov nad Kněžnou castle.
 We recommend you the visit of the natural reservation Zemnská brána near Klášterec nad Orlicí.
 The Žamberk airport offers sight-seeing flights.
 You can choose your trip also according to the length.

 To 5 kms